-Jones fractures occur following sever ankle sprains, or overuse.
+Jones fractures occur following severe ankle sprains or overuse.

 Severe inversion ankle sprains may cause a Jones fracture.
 When your ankle rolls over (inverts) the sole of your foot faces inwards.
 This results in stress on the 5th metatarsal causing the bone to break.

 It may also result from overuse, especially repetitive impact on the outer foot.
-Over time bones stress injury occurs.
+Over time bone stress injury occurs.

 Treatment for Jones fracture

 Jones fractures are first identified with diagnostic X-rays.